A trip to the tulips in Holland at Keukenhof

 The tulips in Holland come from Turkey and China

-Did you know that the tulips originally come from a mountain region between Turkey and China?
+Did you know that the tulips originally came from a mountainous region between Turkey and China?
 Not me.
-Turkish sultans celebrated the tulips in spring - just like the Dutch today Tulip festivals in Holland, Specialized tulip varieties have even been published as illustrated books.
+Turkish sultans celebrated the tulips in the spring - by the way, as well as the Dutch today Tulip festivals in Holland, Specialized tulip varieties have even been published as illustrated books.
 The tulip was a decorative motif on tiles and other utensils.

 All about (and for) Holland tulips